 Assessment of lung function is an indispensable tool for determination of the health status in case of the athletes.
 Present study focused on evaluating the lung function parameters for the state-level male basketball players and male volleyball players of West Bengal, India apart from comparing the data with their age-matched healthy, sedentary male counterparts.

 Physical parameters like body height, body weight were significantly (p < 0.05) lower in case of the sedentary male control subjects when compared against both basketball and volleyball players.
-Vital capacity (VC), forced vital capacity (FVC), forced expiratory volume in 1 second (FEV1), forced expiratory flow (FEF75%-85%) and peak expiratory flow rates (PEFR) values were significantly (p < 0.05) higher for both the basketball and volleyball players in contrast to their age-matched, healthy sedentary counterparts.
-Physical parameters including age, body height and body weight were found to be correlated significantly with the lung function parameters.
+Vital capacity (VC), forced vital capacity (FVC), forced expiratory volume in 1 second (FEV1), end expiratory flow (FEF75%-85%) and peak expiratory flow rates (PEFR) were significantly (p < 0.05) higher for both the basketball and volleyball players in contrast to their age-matched, healthy sedentary counterparts.
+Body height and body weight were found to be correlated significantly with the lung function parameters.
 For prediction of the pulmonary function parameters in the studied population, both simple as well as multiple linear regression equations were computed.